samanasevana/samanasevanasite/src/content/reflection/00-an-overview-of-the-quality.md

 The ultimate purpose of the path is what the Awakened One described as nibbāna, extinguishing, or going out.

-_This is peaceful, this is sublime: all fusions have stilled, everything acquired has been completely relinquished, craving has run out, fading away, dissolution, extinguishing._
+_This is peaceful, this is sublime: all mergings have stilled, everything acquired has been completely relinquished, craving has run out, fading away, dissolution, extinguishing._
 _E.g.
 MN 64 AN 9.36_